 The Parish straddles the south-eastern boundary of the Oxford Green Belt and is on the southern side of the Ickford Pastoral Vale, part of the western end of the Aylesbury Vale Landscape.
-There are views and access to the north towards Brill and the Vale of Aylesbury, and to the southeast to the Chilterns Area of Outstanding Beauty.
+There are views and access to the north towards Brill and the Vale of Aylesbury, and to the southeast to the Chilterns National Landscape.

 The dominant, visible, archaeological characteristic of the lower part of the Parish is the Medieval ridge and furrow which covers the majority of pasture, with the exception of a few areas of water meadow along the banks of the River Thame.
 This preservation attests to a major change in the nature of the agriculture from extensive divided arable strips with a rotation system to the modern superimposed field system of largely pasture.
-Some areas of ridge and furrow and, as a consequence the ancient environments that preserved, have been lost to development and to modern ploughing.
+Some areas of former ridge and furrow and the ancient environments that were present, have been lost to post-WWWII development and modern ploughing.